sonnypolaris/RepData_PeerAssessment1/activity1.md

 ```
 ## [1] 10765
 ```
+Notice that the mean() and median() steps per day did not change dramatically.
+This is makes sense because we replaced NA values with the mean(steps) for that particular interval.
+However, the histogram did become more centered around the mean with more days exceeding 10K steps per day.

 ## What is the average daily activity pattern?
 1. Use the *aggregate* function to get the *mean* by time interval.